nealcaren/academic-kickstart/content/home/hero.md

 **By Edwin Amenta and Neal Caren**

 A comprehensive account of the media's coverage of social movements in the United States.

+> A new view of twentieth-century US social movements, Rough Draft of History examines how national newspapers covered social movements and the organizations driving them.
+Edwin Amenta and Neal Caren identify hundreds of movement organizations, from the Women’s Christian Temperance Union to Occupy Wall Street, and document their treatment in the news.
+In doing so, Amenta and Caren provide an alternative account of US history from below, as it was refracted through journalistic lenses.

+2022.
+Princeton University Press.